Branxton railway station

 Branxton railway station is a heritage-listed railway station located on the Main Northern line in New South Wales, Australia.
 It serves the town of Branxton opening on 24 March 1862.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 A crossing loop previously ran behind Platform 2 but this has now been taken out of use.
 To the south-west of the station, is a branch to the Hunter Valley Railway Trust's North Rothbury museum.

 Platforms and services

 Branxton has two side platforms.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Singleton, Muswellbrook and Scone.
+It is serviced by Sydney Trains Hunter Line services travelling between Newcastle, Singleton, Muswellbrook and Scone.